frees-io/freestyle/docs/src/main/tut/docs/rpc/README.md

 ## About gRPC

 > [gRPC](https://grpc.io/about/) is a modern open source high performance RPC framework that can run in any environment.
 It can efficiently connect services in and across data centers with pluggable support for load balancing, tracing, health checking and authentication.
 It is also applicable in last mile of distributed computing to connect devices, mobile applications and browsers to backend services.

+In this project, we are focused in the [Java gRPC] implementation.

+Now, in the incoming sections let's see how we would implement RPC protocols (Messages and Services) in both *gRPC* and *frees-rpc*.

 ## Messages and Services

 ### gRPC

-`gRPC` uses protocol buffers (protobuf from now on):
+As you might know, [gRPC] uses protocol buffers (*protobuf* from now on) by default:

 * As the Interface Definition Language (IDL) for describing both the service interface and the structure of the payload messages.
 It is possible to use other alternatives if desired.
-* For serializing/deserializing structure data, similarly as you do with [JSON](https://en.wikipedia.org/wiki/JSON) data, defining files `.json` extension, with protocol buffers you have to define proto files with `.proto` as extension.
+* For serializing/deserializing structure data, similarly as you do with [JSON] data, defining files `.json` extension, with protobuf you have to define proto files with `.proto` as extension.

-In the example given in the [gRPC guide](https://grpc.io/docs/guides/), you might have a proto file like this:
+In the example given in the [gRPC guide], you might have a proto file like this:

 ```
 message Person {